GfSE/SpecIF/documentation/06_Introduction_to_SpecIF_Model_Integration.md

-﻿# Introduction to SpecIF Model Integration
+﻿# Introduction to SpecIF Model Integration and Application

 The usage of SpecIF for a specific purpose is called an 'application'.
 An important application is to integrate models and other specification artifacts from different sources.